Telephone Triage

 - Symptoms should improve after 24 to 48 hours on antibiotics.

-- Rectal temperature of 100 °F in an infant of 3 months or less must be seen immediately.
+- Rectal temperature of 100 °F in an infant age 3 months or less must be seen immediately.

 - Extremes of outside temperature often trigger medical symptoms.